Sea Trout Flies

 for example a fly with a pearl or silver body, brown hackle

-and mallard wing.
+Pearl illustrated above.
 Later in the night, when it is properly

 dark, more often than not I will cut off the single on the